Opensource-Academy/go/102_advanced_go.md

 * Caleb Doxsey wrote this introduction for Go both on the [web](https://www.golang-book.com/books/intro) as a [PDF](https://www.golang-book.com/public/pdf/gobook.0.pdf)
 * Alan Donovan and Brian Kernighan wrote [The Go Programming Language](http://www.gopl.io/).

-### Tips when learning to code
-Every resource above might not contain all the information you need on their own, especially for newcomers to programming.
-I recommend you consulting multiple resources on one subject.
-All resources have more or less the same structure which makes it easy to combine them at the same time.
-And off course you are free to use other resources that you find useful or more suiting to your type of studying.
-Also, try typing all the code yourself when learning to code and make variations or combine different techiques to really understand the principles of programming in Go.

 ### Additional resources
 * Information for all the packages in Go from the official [website](https://golang.org/pkg/)
 * Dave Cheney has a nice [page](https://dave.cheney.net/resources-for-new-go-programmers) with valuable resources for Go.